 - Parties affiliated with the College that have been granted access to College resources

 All parties with access to data on the College network or other information stored by the College should be familiar with this policy.
-Information classified as Extremely Sensitive requires strict controls, will have limited access and disclosure, and may be subject to legal restrictions.
+Information classified as Restricted Data requires strict security controls, will have limited access and disclosure, and may be subject to legal restrictions.

 Data Stewards are responsible for the management of data.
 Each Data Set will have identified Data Stewards.
 Data Stewards are responsible for classifying the data and assigning the correct level of access to the data.
 Data stewards must ensure that the policy is enforced for their data set, and that the appropriate confidentiality, integrity and availability of the data are maintained.